youyifong/tsp/README.md

 - _seg.npz (with -r): cellpose output file containing overall info about image and masks, last marker only

-- _sizes_coordinates.txt (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask, last marker only
+- _sizes_coordinates.csv (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask, last marker only